I recently promised to write about how to improve your sex life.

 “I do,” he answered.
 “A big one.
 I’ll show it to you.”

-When you’re feeling loving towards and supported by your partner it’s easy to have awesome sex, to feel generous about sharing your body, and to want to pleasure the other person.
-When you’re pissed off about the undone dishes, the coming home late from work, the colleague who keeps calling your spouse’s cell phone, and the middle-of-the-night wake-ups to soothe a worried preschooler, it’s a lot harder to get into the groove.
+But when you’re pissed off about the undone dishes, the coming home late from work, the colleague who keeps calling your spouse’s cell phone, and the middle-of-the-night wake-ups to soothe a breastfeeding baby or a worried preschooler, it’s a lot harder to get into the groove.

 So what’s a couple to do?